in-stars-and-time-map/isat-map-testing/README.md

-# isat-map-testing
+# The Testing Zone
-Testing repository for In Stars and Time Map
+Testing repository for In Stars and Time Map Project